 Drunk-Driving Rates May Fall

-Some in Tampa feared that Uber and Lyft leaving the city due to strict proposed regulations would lead to a possible rise in drunk-driving, as people would no longer be able to easy book a rideshare service after a night out.
+Some in Tampa feared that Uber and Lyft leaving the city due to strict proposed regulations would lead to a possible rise in drunk-driving accidents, as people would no longer be able to easy book a rideshare service after a night out.
 As Hillsborough County already has some of the highest rates of drunk-driving accidents in the state, according to a study by the National Highway Traffic Safety Administration, this is a valid concern.

 And there was a precedent for these worries.
 After Uber and Lyft left Austin, effectively creating a “rideshare wasteland” as some called it, DWI arrests spiked.
 There was a 7.5 percent increase in drunk-driving in the weeks after their departure.